Straddling the Missouri River and the Missouri-Kansas border, this eclectic slice of the Midwest offers something for every kind of traveler.

 10 – Take the youngsters to Deanna Rose Children’s Farmstead

-Founded in 1887, the Deanna Rose Children’s Farmstead is a Kansas City treasure and one of Missouri’s oldest continuously operating children’s farms.
+Founded in 1887, the Deanna Rose Children’s Farmstead is a Overland Park treasure and one of Kansas’s oldest continuously operating children’s farms.

 Visitors can take guided tours through the farm where they’ll be introduced to all sorts of animals from pigs and cows to donkeys and goats — not to mention plenty of chickens roaming free around the property!

 Beyond farm life, there’s also a hayride and plenty of other activities for little ones to enjoy.

 11 – Visit the eye-opening Negro Leagues Baseball Museum

 Shining light on a regrettable part of sporting history, this museum chronicles over 75 years’ worth of baseball from the point-of-view of African American players who weren’t allowed to play in the Major Leagues.